-When your Google Fiber system is installed, the Installation Specialist uses a wall plate to cover the hole drilled to bring the fiber cable into your home.
+When your Google Fiber system is installed, the installation specialist uses a wall plate to cover the hole drilled to bring the fiber cable into your home.
 The small box attached to the wall plate is called a Fiber Jack.
-The Fiber Jack (GFLT100, GFLT110 or GFLT300) is an Optical Network Terminal (ONT).
+The Fiber Jack (GFLT100, GFLT110, GFLT300, GFLT132, GOGP220C, or GOGP222C) is an Optical Network Terminal (ONT).

-Your Fiber Jack will look different depending on its model number
+Your Fiber Jack will look different and have different colored lights, depending on its model number.

 Power your Fiber Jack

 The fiber cable from outside your home attaches to a special port on one side of the Fiber Jack.
-The GFLT100 has a power cord that plugs into a standard electrical outlet.
+The GFLT100, GFLT132, GOGP220C, and GOGP222C have a power cord that plugs into a standard electrical outlet.
 The GFLT110 and GFLT300 both get their power from the router and don't require a power cable.

 Troubleshoot your Fiber Jack